stevecaldwell77/MooseX-Storage-IO-AmazonDynamoDB/README.md

 ### table\_name\_method

 By default, this role will add a method named 'dynamo\_db\_table\_name' to your class (see below for method description).
 If you want to use a different name for this method (e.g., because it conflicts with an existing method), you can change it via this parameter.

+### force\_type

+Gets passed to [Net::Amazon::DynamoDB::Marshaler](https://metacpan.org/pod/Net::Amazon::DynamoDB::Marshaler) when converting our packed data to DynamoDB format.

+It is highly recommended that you set the types for any attributes that are part of a key (either key\_attr, or an attribute that's part of an index).
+Read up on force\_type in [Net::Amazon::DynamoDB::Marshaler](https://metacpan.org/pod/Net::Amazon::DynamoDB::Marshaler) for more details.

 ### document\_client\_attribute\_name